Mark Cossey has been Senior User Experience Designer at Caplin since June, 2012.

 Q: Do you have any good recommendations for those looking to read more about UX (favourite books or websites?)

-This might sound odd but I would recommend trying to find some episodes of a fly-on-the-wall documentary that was shown recently called ‘Inside Claridges’.
+A: This might sound odd but I would recommend trying to find some episodes of a fly-on-the-wall documentary that was shown recently called ‘Inside Claridges’.
 The way that the staff and hotel responded to its guests at all levels of the business, for me was User Experience done exceptionally well.
 Remembering where regular guests preferred curtained pieces of furniture in their rooms for example.
 Brilliant.

 Q: Mark, what does the future hold for UX design – what are you excited about?